Master partnership overview

 AngelList provides SPV fund leads the option to form new SPVs under the consolidated master at no charge.
 To choose this option, fund leads must agree to the following guidelines:

-- The SPV must be AngelList-advised and invest in qualifying investments.
+- The SPV must be Platform-advised and invest in qualifying investments.

 - The consolidated master cannot support self-advised SPVs or SPVs investing in non-qualifying investments.

 - If an SPV’s investment becomes non-qualifying after it is launched on the consolidated master, AngelList will have to transition the SPV into a self-advised SPV.
-The new self-advised SPV will require the formation of and payment for a new master LP.
+The new self-advised SPV will require the formation of and payment for a new master limited partnership.

-- The fund lead cannot migrate an SPV formed under the consolidated master off AngelList, as it is currently not possible to remove an individual series from a master LP.
+- The fund lead cannot migrate an SPV formed under the consolidated master off AngelList, as it is currently not possible to remove an individual series from a master limited partnership.
 AngelList must support the SPV until the SPV winds down.

 For additional information on the relevant Delaware law, see: Title 6: Commerce and Trade, § 17-218 Series of limited partners, general partners, partnership interests or assets.